The Minneapolis Millerettes

 https://www.newspapers.com/clip/106080759/

-At the mid-season break, Minneapolis outfielder Faye Dancer, led the league in hitting averaging .313.
-And on July 29th Minneapolis pitcher Annabelle Lee threw the first perfect game in AAGPBL history shutting out the Kenosha Comets 18-0 and striking out 5 of the 27 batters she faced.
-Ironically Lee wasn’t even a pitcher at the beginning of the season.
-She started out at first base.
-After watching the lefty throw, Manager Claude Jonnard thought she might make a decent pitcher and started her pitching career using her from the bull pen as a reliever.
+At the mid-season break, Minneapolis outfielder, Faye Dancer, led the entire league in hitting, averaging .313.
+And on July 29th Minneapolis pitcher Annabelle Lee threw the first perfect game in AAGPBL history, shutting out the Kenosha Comets 18-0 while striking out 5 of the 27 batters she faced.
+Ironically, Lee wasn’t even a pitcher at the beginning of the season.
+She started out playing first base.
+After watching the lefty throw, Manager Claude Jonnard thought Lee might make a decent pitcher.
+He began using her as a reliever from the bull pen and eventually in the starting rotation.

-Because of poor turnouts at Nicollet Park, and the travel expenses incurred, the other teams in the league objected to making the trip to Minneapolis.
-Minneapolis was the longest trip (distance wise) for the other teams.
+Because of poor turnouts at Nicollet Park, and the costs of travel expenses incurred, the other teams in the league objected to making the trip to Minneapolis in the future.
+It was, by far, the longest trip (distance wise) for each of the other teams.

-Following the season, the “Orphans” moved to Fort Wayne and changed their name to the Daisies.
+After the 1944 season, the “Orphans” moved to Fort Wayne and changed their name to the Daisies.
 The Daisies played their first game on May 23, 1945.
-Recently, the Fort Wayne TinCaps minor league team has had a promotional "Daisies Night" to honor the AAGPBL team.
+They played in every season of the AAGPBL until the league disbanded in 1954.
+Recently, the Fort Wayne TinCaps (a minor league team for the San Diego Padres) has held "Daisies Night" as a promotion to honor the AAGPBL team.

-What happened to the other 1944 expansion team, the Milwaukee Chicks?
-They won the league championship that season, beating the Kenosha Comets 3-0 in game 7 of the AAGPBL championship series.
+What happened to the MIlwaukee Chicks, the other expansion team that joined the league at the same time as the Millerettes?
+They won the league championship in 1944, beating the Kenosha Comets 3-0 in game 7 of the AAGPBL championship series.

 MORE PHOTOS